-It was in January 2013 that a Rio Tinto executive noticed that the coal assets’ value were inflated on financial statements.
+It was in January 2013 that one of the company’s executives noticed that the coal assets’ value was inflated on financial statements.
 Following an internal probe, the mining company announced Albanese’s resignation and the coal assets value was lowered by more than $3B—an over 80 percent decline.
 Rio Tinto sold the subsidiary in Mozambique for $50M, which is way below the acquisition price.

 Rio Tinto Plc, Rio Tinto Ltd., Elliot and Albanese are charged with violating federal securities laws as they pertain to books and records, internal controls, reporting, and anti-fraud provisions.
 The Commission wants permanent injunctions, ill-gotten gains and interest, and civil penalties.
 It also wants to bar Elliot and Albanese.

 Meantime, the company has arrived at a $35.6M settlement with UK’s Financial Conduct Authority to resolve claims that it breached accounting rules over the Mozambique assets.
 The FCA found that the mining company breached transparency and disclosure rules.
 It also accused Rio Tinto of not executing an “impairment test” and submitting an “inaccurate and misleading” financial report in August 2012.
 The company finally disclosed the impairment in 2013 when it wrote off approximately 80% of the Mozambique acquisition’s value.